 An inch gap between stove and bottom of the pot will give the gas sufficient time to fully combust before going up against the cooler pot surface.
 The pot stand also keeps you from jostling the stove when stirring food in your pot, although this is not as necessary if there is wicking material inside the stove.

 Stoves that have a sealing screw-on lid can be used for fuel storage.
-Although, even a larger alcohol stove can only hold 4 oz of fuel.
+Although, even a larger alcohol stove holds at most 4 oz of fuel.

-I really admire the Jetboil cooking systems, like the MicroMo or the Sumo.
+I really admire the Jetboil cooking systems, like the MicroMo or the Sumo, with their integrated heat exchangers to improve fuel efficiency.
 I would get one if the cooking pot could also be used as a water bottle.
 A hard sided water bottle or a pot takes up a lot of space, and bringing BOTH along seems like overkill.
-However, although the lid is snug on the Jetboil pot, it has steam holes and a drinking hole which remain open.
+Although the lid is snug on the Jetboil pot, it has steam holes and a drinking hole which remain open.
 With the Jetboil pot mounted in the backpack side pocket, if I leaned over the water would spill.
 I am not an ultralight purist and will sacrifice weight for added conveniences, but an entire pot worth of unnecessary volume is too much.

 Jerry Adams 1.3 oz heat exchanger design (image below) increased fuel efficiency by 10%.
 Over 10 meals meals, that would save 1 oz of fuel?
 It can't be that little!
 Mark Fowler and David Thomas increased fuel efficiency by 30% with commercial 1 liter heat exchanger pots that weigh around 7 oz.

-However, a vacuum insulated “bottle pot” would not work well by my preferred method of cooking, which is to set it in the fire pit, next to the fire.
+However, a vacuum insulated “bottle pot” would not work well by my preferred method of cooking, which is to set the pot in the fire pit, next to the fire.
 The double wall would insulate the inner pot from the radiant heat of the fire.
+Radiant energy absorption on a single wall bottle could be further improved with black anodizing.
+Although, despite being bare stainless, I still get boiling water in under 10 minutes, which is fine with me.

-Another method I'd like to try, is to use solid fuel sitting 3 inches away, and an aluminum foil windscreen using the bottle as part of the total circumference.
+Another method I'd like to try, is to substitute the campfire with solid fuel sitting 3 inches away from the bottle pot, and a reflective windscreen using the bottle as part of the total circumference.
 This would concentrate the radiant energy from the solid fuel onto the side of the bottle.
-If this works well enough, it would be the best of all worlds, as I only need aluminum foil as the only extra besides the fuel.
+If this works well enough, it would be the best of all worlds, as I only need a reflective windscreen as the only extra besides the fuel.
 No alcohol stove, pot stand, or heat exchanger needed.
-Hopefully the soot will rise and not collect much on the exposed side of the bottle.
+Hopefully the soot will rise and not collect much on the exposed side of the bottle and the windscreen.
 Fuel efficiency would probably be poor, but I don't like my food too hot anyway.

 I usually don't use a pot.
 I just bring fuel.
 No pot, no pot stand, no heat shield, no canister or alcohol stove.
 I make due with whatever fire pit I can make.
 So how do I cook without a pot, you might ask?

 I boil water and cook food in my wide mouth stainless steel water bottle, that is also my water bottle.
-I stand the bottle right next to the fire inside the stone shields of the fire ring.
-A piece of 2mm aluminum wire twist tied around the upper lip of the bottle is used as a pot holder, I use the wire to lift the hot bottle out from the side of the fire.
-I have a super long wooden spoon for stirring all the way at the bottom, steadying the bottle with a stick or a wool sock puppet.
+I stand the bottle right next to the campfire inside the stone shields of the fire ring.
+I have a super long bamboo spoon for stirring all the way at the bottom, steadying the bottle with a stick or a wool sock puppet.
+A piece of 2mm aluminum wire twist tied around the upper lip of the bottle is used as a pot holder.
+I use the wire to lift the hot bottle out from the side of the fire and into the hand-made reflectix pot cozy, which allows me to hold the bottle with my hand and eat from it.
+There is also a Microgripper pot holder available from GSI.
+A bandana would work, but I find it hard to hold just right to avoid being burned.

 In the case where I can't find firewood I can use one of my fuels.

 When I bring a side burner alcohol stove, the bottle sits right on the stove.
 An aluminum foil windscreen wraps closely around the bottle, channeling the heat from the stove near the surface of the bottle.
 Be wary of strong winds because of the lack of stability.
-The following DIY stove has a larger diameter than the side burning stove, to increase stability: Ring of Fire stove & Klean Kanteen.
+Update: Looks like someone figured out how to use a larger diameter stove to increase stability: Ring of Fire stove & Klean Kanteen.
 Both of these stoves use wicking material that contains the alcohol even if the stove is tipped over by accident.

 While a soft bottle/bladder is a lot lighter and collapsible, I can't stand the taste of plastic, and prefer stainless steel.
-I have the Stanley Adventure Stainless Steel water bottle (not insulated).
-It weighs 8.5 oz (they don't make them anymore).
+I have the Stanley Adventure Stainless Steel water bottle (not insulated; no longer made).
+It weighs 8.5 oz.
 I could get the Vargo Bot-HD Titanium Bottle and Pot Combination, but I would only save 3oz, and it costs $109.95 (because $110 would be too much).
 Aliexpress has a Lixada titanium pot for $26 that is only 4.8 oz, but it doesn't have a lid that seals for use as a water bottle.
 Aesthetically, I like the Stanley better, and the cover has a loop that's more convenient for securing to my pack.

 After researching the possible use of foil in the oven section below, I thought to design a collapsible stainless steel foil pot for boiling water and cooking.
 I will be testing its ability to not fall over.
 Following the video instructions for folding foil into a pouch, I think you could make an extra fold at the bottom, which will allow the base to expand and allow it to stand upright as a cooking pot.
 Will the triple fold on the sides of the pouch hold water?
 I'm sure it will with a little jb weld.
 Some grommets would allow for a hanging wire.

-Bear Minimum came up with a collapsible pot made of fiberglass and non-stick coating, with an aluminum base.
+Bear Minimum came up with a collapsible origami pot made of fiberglass and non-stick coating, with an aluminum base.
 Compared to the bottle pots, you get a wider base for efficient heat transfer instead of a tight fitting windscreen for channeling heat.
-With one side down, you also get a good surface for use as a pan.
+With one side down, you also get a good surface for use as a pan (which you can flip burgers on).

 The following image by Yumi Sakugawa, with several nifty cookware ideas.
 Just substitute aluminum foil with stainless steel foil as a stronger and healthier option.